 Moving beyond old data security methods is part of this.
 Antivirus and firewall software can’t build an invincible wall around data anymore, because data that can be accessed from anywhere can be hacked from anywhere.
 Cloud computing organizations need to partner with Encryption as a Service organizations like Virtru.
 They need to model data loss prevention best practices both internally and to their customers, to make sure everyone is doing their part to keep data safe.

 Data safety is crucial across industries.
 Encryption stops thieves from stealing financial data, healthcare information, and manufacturing intellectual property in exactly the same way, and with the same effectiveness.
 Virtru DLP uses military-grade encryption and customizable rules to help any organization enforce data loss prevention best practices for email.
-Combined with Virtru for G Suite it allows individuals and organizations to address vulnerabilities, and stay safe in the cloud.
+Combined with Virtru for Google Workspace and Virtru for Microsoft Outlook, it allows individuals and organizations to address vulnerabilities, and stay safe in the cloud.

 Contact us to learn more about our partnership opportunities.